kerkelae/replication-gyori-et-al/README.md

+> 🚨 The data is no longer available to download.

 # Replication of "Training data distribution significantly impacts the estimation of tissue microstructure with machine learning"

 This repository contains the code for replicating the main results of the following paper: